qm1004/OWLQN/README.md

 This paper has provided a c++ source code running on Windows.you can downlaod it at http://research.microsoft.com/en-us/downloads/b1eb1016-1738-4bd5-83a9-370c9d498a03/ .

-OWLQN can sovle L1-regression optimization problem.L1-regression is used for "ad ctr prediction“  in most company.
+OWLQN can sovle L1 logstic regression optimization problem.L1 logstic regression is used for "ad ctr prediction“  in most company.

 #How to use
 This is a demo about  L1-regression optimization.